w3f/polkadot-wiki/docs/learn-governance.md

 In some circumstances you may want to appeal to the on-chain council to enact a change on your behalf.
 One example of this circumstance is the case of lost or locked funds when the funds were lost due to a human interface error (such as inputting an address for another network).
+Another example is if you participated in the 2017 Polkadot ICO with a multi-sig address which now does not let you sign a message easily.
 When these circumstances can be proven beyond a reasonable doubt to be an error, the council _may_ consider a governance motion to correct it.

 The first step to appeal to the council is to get in contact with the councillors.
 There is no singular place where you are guaranteed to grab every councillor's ear with your message.
 However,